(This post contains affiliate links. Read my full disclosure.)

 Whenever you take on a project that was started by someone else you need to:

 - Ensure that sufficient planning has been completed so that the onward direction is clear.

 By ‘health’ I mean what kind of a state the project is in.
 You won’t know if the risk log is sound and the resource planning sensible until you investigate.

 Either way, you need to know.
-Here are 10 checks that will help you uncover the state of the project that you are taking on.
+Here are 10 steps that will help you uncover the state of the project that you are taking on.

 First, establish the authority that the project manager (that’s now you) has on this project.

-Is there a programme manager and a programme under which this project fits?
+Is there a program manager and a program under which this project fits?
 If not, what authority has the project charter conferred upon you?

 Understanding your roles and responsibilities is a good step and even if this isn’t documented it will help you make sure that all stakeholders are considered and your escalation paths are clear for when there are issues.